telerik/xaml-docs/controls/radspreadsheet/features/command-descriptors.md

 ---
 title: Command Descriptors
 page_title: Command Descriptors
-description: Describes how you can override the default command descriptors and create custom commands
+description: Describes how you can override the default command descriptors of RadSpreadsheet for WPF and create custom commands.
 slug: radspreadsheet-command-descriptors
 tags: command, descriptors
 published: True